befort-defever-wedding/befort-defever-wedding.github.io/docs/index.markdown

 Shuttle service back to all hotels in the Lawrence area  will be available from 8 pm to 11 pm.

 Lawrence also has Uber and other transportation options.
-Please contact Bridgette and Ryan with any transport-related questions.

-Transportation from Lawrence to Topeka for the ceremony is available upon request.
+If you expressed interest in transportation from Lawrence to Topeka for the ceremony on your RSVP, you should have received additional information via email.
-Please contact Bridgette or Ryan if you are interested.
-Further information will be provided for those that indicated interest on their RSVPs or via other means.

 ## Addresses